wilsonliaows/docs/connectors/quickbase.md

 Add record, Delete record, Purge records using report, search records and update record.
 All the records refer to a record within a table within an app.

-*If you require an application token in that app, do create one and put it in the application token field
+If you require an application token in that app, do create one and put it in the application token field

 To manage your Application Tokens in Quickbase:

-Go to Settings (for your app) > App properties > Advanced settings > Application Tokens
+Go to *Settings (for your app) > App properties > Advanced settings > Application Tokens*

 The output field list refers to the fields that are required in the recipe.
 You will need to fill it up to pull the fields you want especially if you require access to many fields, or if the table has more than 150 fields.
 Once you have keyed in the exact names of the fields (one per line), refresh the schema.

 ## Quickbase: Search and Update actions

-Visit [https://www.workato.com/integrations/quickbase](https://www.workato.com/integrations/quickbase) for information about our Quickbase pricing plans, customer stories, examples of recipes and to sign-up for our Quickbase webinar.
+Visit [here](https://www.workato.com/integrations/quickbase) for information about our Quickbase pricing plans, customer stories, examples of recipes and to sign-up for our Quickbase webinar.

 This article explains the Search action step and how to use it.
-It is usually required before the 'Update action' step.
+It is usually required before the "Update action"step.

 Search Action:

 ![Search Action](/assets/images/connectors/quickbase/search-action.png)
 *QuickBase search action for recipe building*

-The Search step is required to find a specific record in Quickbase.
+The 'Search' step is required to find a specific record in Quickbase.
 You can search using 1 or multiple parameters by filling up the fields you are searching for.
 The Record ID# field is a standard identifier in Quickbase, meaning that each record will have its own unique Record ID.
 This is the best field to search with, although you can use any other unique field.

 Update field:

 When updating a record, the Record ID# field is a required field.
 The record to be updated will thus be identified using that Record ID.

-Therefore, you will require a Search step before the Update step to find this Record ID pill.
+Therefore, you will require a Search step before the Update step to find this Record ID# pill.
 In the picture below, see that the search step yields the Record ID as an output on the data tree (extreme right)

 ![Record ID from Search action](/assets/images/connectors/quickbase/record-id.png) *Record IF from Search action*